 \subsection{Chiral bosons in momentum space}

 For the remainder of this work, we focus on the bosonized action for non-interacting fermions with quadratic dispersion $\epsilon(\bm k) = \bm k^2/2m - \mu$.
 Without including winding configurations, we can flip the Poisson brackets with $\phi_{\ve{K}}$ at each order in both lines of Eq.~\eqref{eq:43}, such that on the co-adjoint side of the inner product we have \be \{ f_0, \phi_{\ve{K}}\}=B\delta(|\vk|-k_F)\partial_{\theta}\phi_{\ve{K}}(\vk)/k_F, \ee where $\tan\theta=k_y/k_x$.
-Due to the $\delta$-function, the $\vk$ integral can be reduced to an angular integral over $\theta$, and the $\phi_{\ve {K}}$ fields are fixed to $|\vk|=k_F$ and depend only on the $\theta$.
-Remarkably, cubic and higher-order terms in both $S_{\rm WZW}$ and $S_{H}$ vanish, since where in the second line we have used for parabolic dispersion, the cyclotron frequency \be \omega_c(|\vk|) \equiv \frac{B\partial_{k}\epsilon(\vk)}{k_F} = \frac{B}{m} \ee is independent of $|\vk|$.
-Therefore, the semiclassical bosonized EFT in a homogeneous magnetic field becomes \emph{non-interacting}.
+Due to the $\delta$-function, the $\vk$ integral can be reduced to an angular integral over $\theta$, and the $\phi_{\ve {K}}$ fields are fixed to $|\vk|=k_F$.
+Without loss of generality, we take $\phi_{\ve {K}}$ near the FS to be almost a constant in $k$ and depend only on $\theta$.\footnote{From the mode expansion \eqref{eq:mode} in Sec.~\ref{sec:quant}, $\phi_{\ve{K}}(\vk)$ cannot be exactly a constant in $k$, and $\partial_{k}^n\phi_{\ve{K}}(\vk)$ at large enough $n$ will become significant.
+However, these only occur in Moyal corrections, which are irrelevant perturbations guaranteed by Eq.~\eqref{eq:25}.} Remarkably, cubic and higher-order terms in both $S_{\rm WZW}$ and $S_{H}$ vanish, since where in the second line we have used for parabolic dispersion, the cyclotron frequency \be \omega_c(|\vk|) \equiv \frac{B\partial_{k}\epsilon(\vk)}{k_F} = \frac{B}{m} \ee is independent of $|\vk|$.
+Therefore, the semiclassical bosonized EFT in a homogeneous magnetic field becomes {Gaussian}.